-Situated within the city of Colonia del Sacramento, the Calle de los Suspiros is the most photographed street in Uruguay.
-It is a short traffic-free lane leading down towards the Plate that is essentially unchanged from the 18th century, with its cobbles and central drain, and single-storey cottages on either side.
-It’s named ‘Street of Sighs’ perhaps because convicted criminals were taken to the beach to be executed, or perhaps because of the brothels that lined the street.
+To the left, the Calle de los Suspiros is the most photographed street in Uruguay, a short traffic-free lane leading down towards the Plate that is essentially unchanged from the 18th century, with its cobbles and central drain, and single-storey cottages on either side.